turingschool/backend-curriculum-site/module1/projects/war_or_peace/iteration1.md

 ### Deck

-Create a `Deck` class and an accompanying test file with the following instance methods:
+Create a `Deck` class and an accompanying tests with the following instance methods:

 * `initialize`: this method will take one argument - an array of cards.
 * `cards`: an attr_reader to read the `@cards` attribute